Richard of Chichester: Shrine

-It was generally believed that miracles were wrought at Richard's tomb in Chichester cathedral, which was long a popular place of pilgrimage, and in 1262, just 9 years after his death, he was canonized at Viterbo by Pope Urban IV.
+It was generally believed that miracles were wrought at Richard's tomb in Chichester Cathedral, which was long a popular place of pilgrimage, and in 1262, just 9 years after his death, he was canonized at Viterbo by Pope Urban IV.

-Richard's feast day is on 3 April in the West, but because this date generally falls within Lent or Eastertide this is normally translated to 16 June in some provinces of the Anglican Communion (the Anglican Church of Canada, for example, commemorates Richard on 3 April), which venerates St. Richard more widely than does the Roman Catholic Church, Richard is remembered in the Church of England with a Lesser Festival on 16 June.
+Richard's feast day is on 3 April in the West, but because this date generally falls within Lent or Eastertide this is normally translated to 16 June in some provinces of the Anglican Communion, which venerates St. Richard more widely than does the Roman Catholic Church.
+Richard is remembered in the Church of England with a Lesser Festival on 16 June.

 The first Anglican bishop of Chichester was Richard Sampson, during the reign of King Henry VIII of England.
 Through his Vicar-General, Thomas Cromwell, the king ordered the destruction of Richard's shrine in Chichester cathedral in 1538.